 - PRODUCT DETAILS- Materials: Steel frame and PVC cover.
 Dimensions: (L)56.3”x (W)56.3”x (H)76.7”.
 Color: Green with clear cover.
 Rope, anchors, and zip ties included.

-- 🍃Large Space: 6 Shelves on each side, creat large space for all your blooming flowers, sprouting plants and fresh vegetables.
-Giving your patios, balconies, decks and gardens a touch of green, without any fuss!
+- 🍃【Large Space】8 Shelves create plenty of room for your plants, herbs, vegetables, or flowers.
+Giving your patios, balconies, decks and gardens a touch of green without any fuss!

 A History of the Greenhouse